 Sugar, in excessive amounts, slows down communication between brain cells.
 (56)

 And finally, it should come as no surprise that alcohol slows your reaction time and your thinking.
 (57)

 How Fast Is Your Thinking?
-Free Mental Speed Tests
+Take a Mental Speed Test

 If you are concerned that your slow thinking is due to a health concern or your medications, talk to your doctor.

-But if you’re just curious as to how fast or slow your thinking speed is, here are two reputable places online where you can check it yourself.
+But if you’re just curious as to how fast or slow your thinking speed is, here is a reputable place online where you can check it yourself.

-Psychology Today offers a Mental Speed Test that you can take for free.
+Psychology Today offers a Mental Speed Test that you can take for free in just 5 minutes.

-How to Think Faster: Take the Next Step
+How to Think Faster and More Efficiently: Take the Next Step

 Developing faster thinking can benefit your life in many ways, both personally and professionally.

 Fast thinking is important, but, in many cases, processing speed is not as valuable as accuracy.